TRANSITION

 Objective

-Test OrbaOS with contained scope.
+Test OrbaOS™ with contained scope.
 Learn what works in your context before scaling.

-• Select pilot value stream: Choose a contained, visible, but not mission-critical stream
+• Select a contained value stream: Choose a visible, but not mission-critical stream

-• Build minimum intelligence layer: Implement basic sensing and AI-assisted coordination
+• Build minimum sensing: Establish basic sensing and system-assisted coordination

-• Implement OrbaOS practices: Start with Sense Circles, add Flow Reviews
+• Introduce OrbaOS™ patterns: Start with Sense Circles, add Flow Reviews

 • Establish decision tiers: Define what can be automated, what needs human judgment

-• Measure and learn: Track metrics religiously, document learnings
+• Measure and learn: Track metrics consistently, document learnings

 3